GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 - Service operates as data processor with documented agreements

-This architecture demonstrates that GDPR compliance does not require sacrificing functionality.
+This architecture demonstrates that GDPR compliance doesn't require sacrificing functionality.
 The system provides modern AI capabilities while maintaining strict data handling boundaries.

 Example of a live public-information assistant using retrieval-augmented generation and private EU-based inference.